simvue-io/docs/docs/python-client/getting-started.md

 ### Setup

+By default the directory `~/.simvue` is used to store data being passed from worker nodes to Simvue, but this can be customized if needed.
 Create a `.simvue.ini` file in your home directory as described above, but with an additional `offline` section:
 ```
 [server]